-Acunetix ships with an easy to use web interface, allowing multiple users to use Acunetix from a standard web browser.
-After logging in, users are taken to the Dashboard which provides a bird's-eye view of the security of the organisation’s assets.
+Acunetix allows you to secure your websites and web applications quickly and efficiently, while making it easy to manage the vulnerabilities detected.
+The Acunetix web interface allows multiple users in your organization to use Acunetix from a standard web browser.
+After logging in, users are taken to the Dashboard which provides a bird's-eye view of the security of your organization’s assets.

 The Dashboard provides a summary view of the security statistics of your web assets, including:

-- totals of unfixed vulnerabilities, split by severity level
+- Totals of unfixed vulnerabilities, split by severity level

-- total number of defined Targets
+- Total number of defined Targets

-- top 5 most vulnerable Targets
+- Top 5 most vulnerable Targets

-- top 5 most reported vulnerabilities
+- Top 5 most reported vulnerabilities

-- trend charts showing month-on-month trends for the last 12 months for:
+- Trend charts showing month-on-month trends for the last 12 months for:

-- number of open vulnerabilities
+- Number of open vulnerabilities

-- average number of vulnerabilities per target
+- Average number of vulnerabilities per target

-- average number of days to remediate vulnerabilities
+- Average number of days to remediate vulnerabilities

-- average vulnerabilities age in days
+- Average vulnerabilities age in days

 From the Dashboard:

-- You can configure Targets once and scan them as often as needed; Acunetix keeps track of the security status of each target by aggregating and keeping track of the vulnerabilities identified for each target
+- You can configure Targets once and scan them as often as needed.
+Acunetix keeps track of the security status of each target by aggregating and keeping track of the vulnerabilities identified for each target.

-- Acunetix makes it easy to review scan results of ongoing or completed scans; New scans can be configured to occur either instantly or on a schedule
+- Acunetix makes it easy to review scan results of ongoing or completed scans.
+New scans can be configured to occur either instantly or on a schedule.

-- Reports can be generated for targets, scans or a set of vulnerabilities
+- Reports can be generated for targets, scans, or a set of vulnerabilities.

 A website security scan typically consists of two phases:

-- Crawling – Making use of Acunetix DeepScan, Acunetix automatically analyzes and crawls the website in order to build the site's structure.
-The crawling process enumerates all files, folders and inputs and is vital to ensure that all your website is scanned.
+- Crawling: Making use of Acunetix DeepScan, Acunetix automatically analyzes and crawls the website in order to build the site's structure.
+The crawling process enumerates all files, folders, and inputs and is vital to ensure that all your website is scanned.

-- Scanning – Acunetix launches a series of web vulnerability checks against each component in your web application – in effect, emulating a hacker.
+- Scanning: Acunetix launches a series of web vulnerability checks against each component in your web application – in effect, emulating a hacker.
 The results of a scan include comprehensive details of all the vulnerabilities found within the website.

 AcuSensor Technology Agent

 Some vulnerabilities can only be detected using an intermediate service.
 Acunetix AcuMonitor allows Acunetix to detect such vulnerabilities.
 Depending on the vulnerability, AcuMonitor can either report the vulnerability immediately during a scan, or send a notification email directly to the user if the vulnerability is identified after the scan has finished.
-More information on the AcuMonitor Service can be found here.
+More information about AcuMonitor Technology can be found here.
 The AcuMonitor Service is fully integrated in Acunetix and is enabled for all targets configured in Acunetix.